Meet The Staff

 I love the charge we are given in Hebrews 12:28-29 “Therefore, since we are receiving a kingdom that cannot be shaken, let us be thankful, and so worship God acceptably with reverence and awe, for our God is a consuming fire.”
 How awesome our God is, and what an exciting journey that we get to take part in HIS kingdom!

 I was born and raised in Colorado, and I grew up attending PEPC with my parents and two sisters.
 I had a blast in high school and middle school youth group with Gary McCusker and our small group leaders.
 Gary’s leadership and model of loving and serving students played a huge part in my passion for volunteering with youth.
 While attending Colorado State University I volunteered with YoungLife and was involved with the Navigators.
 I graduated in Landscape Architecture and worked for a few years in residential landscape design while continuing to serve on a YoungLife team in South Aurora.
-I found so much joy in working with students that when the opportunity arose to join Dan as an intern in the fall of 2011, I jumped at it.
-While interning, I worked part time for a PEPC family at their farm taking care of their horses.
+I found so much joy in working with students that when the opportunity arose to join the PEPC staff, I jumped at it.
+When I first started as an intern, I worked part time for a PEPC family at their farm taking care of their horses.
 It was a great combination—working outside and with horses in the morning and then hanging out with students in the afternoon—and I am very thankful for their support.
-In the summer of 2012 I was able to come on full time staff and working with Dan and the rest of the leadership team has been such a blessing.
+In the summer of 2012 I was able to come on full time staff and our staff and the leadership team has been such a blessing.

 I met my wife Brittany at PEPC youth group in 7th grade and we started dating in HS for a couple years.
-We broke up when we went to CSU but after a few years, God crossed our paths again and we got married in the fall of 2009.
-We have a yellow lab named Oakley (who you might’ve met if you’ve been around the church offices) and we love traveling around our beautiful state.
-I also enjoy playing golf, hunting, skiing, and leather crafting.
+We broke up when we went to CSU, but after a few years, God crossed our paths again and we got married in the fall of 2009.
+We are expecting our first child in October of 2015 and we also have a lab named Oakley.
+We love traveling around our beautiful state and I also enjoy playing golf, hunting, skiing, and leather crafting.

 One of my favorite verses is 1 Peter 5:6-7: “Humble yourselves, therefore, under the mighty hand of God, that he may lift you up in due time.
 Cast all your anxiety on him because he cares for you.”